lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 22 v7
 ```

-Indicating that, within the sample of sixteen chorales, Bach approached the
+Indicating that, within the sample of 16 chorales, the
-leading tone from above roughly 50% more often than from below.
+leading is aproached tone from above roughly 50% more often than from below.

 ## 5.8 Combinando comandos, soluciones reproducibles y modificables
-* As we can gather from the above, the difficulty in implementing the
+As we can gather from the above, the difficulty in implementing the
 machine-aided solution does not lie in understanding the functioning of the
 individual commands, but in devising an appropriate way to combine them.
 The
 advantages of a machine-aided solution to this problem are threefold.

-	* First, extremely large amounts of music could be processed with no
+* Extremely large amounts of music could be processed with no
 extra work on the part of the researcher, and the task would remain tractable
 within a reasonable length of time.

-	* Secondly, we obtain a concrete and objective result, reproducible
+* We obtain a concrete and objective result, reproducible
 by other workers with access to the same data.

-	* And thirdly, if we decide afterwards that we wish to vary the question by,
+* If we decide afterwards that we wish to vary the question by,
-say, discounting leading tones approached by leap instead of step, we would not have
+say, discounting leading tones approached by leap instead of step, we would
-to return to the scores from scratch, but simply add a couple of steps to our pipeline of
+simply add a couple of steps to our pipeline of commands.
-commands.

 # 6. The Toolkit